Jaredslocker21/java-practice/README.md

  ### Users Interface
- - As a UI design my goal is to offer a simple , interactive, clean and trustworthy website.
+ - As UI design my goal is to offer a simple , interactive, clean and trustworthy website.
    * Responds well to both mobile and laptop viewing.
  - Simple to use and understand while, not too much content.
  - Initial frame concepts uses Balsamic wireframes.
  - Original Template was created by the Code Institute.
+ - Signle Clicks to add a Memo and Double Clicks to Remove a memo are easy to use and seamless.